votchallenge/website/contents/index.md

   <div class="panel-body">

     We are happy to announce that the VOT (2013-2014) methodology paper has been accepted to Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
-The paper can be accessed from the VOT publications page link (http://www.votchallenge.net/publications.html).
+The paper can be accessed from the [VOT publications page link](http://www.votchallenge.net/publications.html).
 For future reference, if you use any of the VOT datasets in your evaluation, please cite this paper as  methodology reference as well as the relevant VOT workshop paper for the dataset.
   </div>